usdaud/algotradinglib.github.io/en/pedia/s/social_media_sentiment.md

 Social media sentiment, particularly from platforms like Twitter, Facebook, Reddit, and LinkedIn, has increasingly become a critical input in [algorithmic trading](../a/algorithmic_trading.md).
 The reasoning behind this development is rooted in the fact that social media provides real-time data about public opinion, news, and trends.
 These sentiments can influence stock prices, market movements, and even the success or failure of individual companies.
 [Algorithmic trading](../a/algorithmic_trading.md), which relies on [quantitative analysis](../q/quantitative_analysis.md) and automated execution of trades, can harness this unstructured data to achieve better trading outcomes.

 ## Understanding Sentiment Analysis
-[Sentiment analysis](../s/sentiment_analysis.md), also known as opinion mining, is a field of natural language processing (NLP) that interprets and classifies emotions (positive, negative, and neutral) within text data.
+[Sentiment analysis](../s/sentiment_analysis.md), also known as opinion mining, is a field of [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) that interprets and classifies emotions (positive, negative, and neutral) within text data.
 By evaluating social media posts, comments, and interactions, algorithms can gauge the public mood around particular stocks, sectors, or the market as a whole.

 ### Techniques and Tools
 Several machine learning and NLP techniques are employed to analyze social media sentiment: